AnaMelisaGo/portfolio-5-green-planet/README.md

 1. Click New to create a new app.

-2. Give your app a name and select the region closest to you.
-When you’re done, click Create app to confirm.
+2. Give app a name and select closest region.
+When done, click Create app to confirm.
 Heroku app names must be unique.

 #### Create Heroku app in CLI
 - In the terminal: `heroku apps:create app-name --region eu`